ASHUTOSH-SWAIN-GIT/maxim/README.md

 ## Requirements

-- PostgreSQL server running and accessible
+- PostgreSQL server running and accessible (for local/remote DBs)
-- Superuser credentials for database management operations (create/delete databases)
+- Superuser credentials for database management operations (create/delete databases) on local servers
+- For Docker-based databases: Docker installed and running

 ### Creating a PostgreSQL Superuser